 The start of the year is an ideal time to offer our economic view.
 Many signs continue to point upwards.
 A key consideration is the labor market, which has been steadily improving.
 We will leave it to others to examine the impact of the precipitous decline in crude oil prices on certain states, such as Texas and North Dakota, In terms of New York City, it is likely to be beneficial.
 Gas prices have plummeted, fattening wallets and give consumers more dollars to spend.

 The accelerating economic growth has led to increased jobs.
 The nadir on jobs was in early-2010.
-Since then, more than 11 million private sector jobs have been created.
-In 2014, an average of about 250,000 new jobs were created each month.
+Since then, more than 11 million private-sector jobs have been created.
+In 2014, an average of about 250,000 new jobs was created each month.
 The unemployment rate fell to 5.6% in December, down from 10% in October 2009.

 We expect the improved employment picture to continue this year.
 Businesses appear to have more confidence.
 This is showing up in increased investment.
 After plummeting during the recession, it has spiked upward, at better than 5%.
 Similarly, profit margins have jumped since the recession.
 It has gone from 5% to about 10%, according to the Bureau of Economic Analysis.
 However, it has drifted slightly lower, but lower oil prices may fuel improvement going forward.

 Wage growth will need to pick up.
 The increased employment has not translated int higher wages, yet.
 The average hourly wages were $10.31 in January 2014 and stood at $10.40 in December.
 However, as the labor market tightens, we expect workers’ pay to rise as competition heats up and employers become more anxious to fill openings.

 Low gas prices fatten walletsLow gas prices fatten wallets